New electric bikes could be your Wheels2Work

 As well as promoting sustainable, environmentally friendly travel, the scheme is particularly aimed at people who might be on a lower income and struggle to meet transport costs.

-Pedal bikes can be hired from £15 per month, electric bikes from £45 per month and electric scooters from £90 per month.
+Pedal bikes can be hired from £15 per month, electric bikes from £45 per month and electric mopeds from £90 per month.

 “The climate emergency we are facing means we all need to think about more sustainable forms of transport.
 By choosing an electric or pedal-powered form of transport, you’re doing your bit to help cut pollution, improve air quality and reduce congestion on our city’s roads.”